IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 I do not regret having waited until the age of 41 to feel the desire for a child.
 I can’t help it that I didn’t have it before.
 Had I known about the fertility decline after 35/40 I would have probably frozen my eggs.
 And maybe I would have donated them if I had decided that motherhood was not for me.

-And to say that my mother at 22 had suggested that I “freeze the eggs”.
-I didn’t even understand why I had to do it, and what it implied (apart from imagining chicken eggs in the freezer).
-But let’s fly over … Ah mothers, they are almost always right, if only we would listen to them once in a while 🙂
+And to say that my mother, at 22, suggested I “freeze the eggs.”
+I didn’t even understand why I had to do it and what it implied (apart from imagining chicken eggs in the freezer).
+Ah, mothers, they are almost always right.
+If only we would listen to them once in a while 🙂

-Returning to our VIPs and how clearly they are all unicorns, a study by the ” American Society Of Reproductive Medicine” states that less than 1% of the stars admit to having resorted to assisted fertilization (and not even mention is made of the Heterologer, let alone) .
+Returning to our VIPs and how they are all unicorns, a study by the ” American Society Of Reproductive Medicine” states that less than 1% of the stars admit to having resorted to assisted fertilization (and not even mention is made of the Heterologer, let alone).

 Having a child after 40 is of course still possible, but as the graph above demonstrates, the statistics are pretty merciless after turning 43/45 .
 Yet among the VIP mothers, denial of using donor eggs gives false hope to many women.